seanprashad/slackmoji/README.md

    `gopha-xxx`; this will allow users in Slack to easily search for `gopha-` and view all emoji for that category
-1. Run `node generate-readme.js` to generate a `README.md` containing all of the emojis in your new folder!
+1. Run `node generate-readme.js` to generate a `README.md` containing all of the emoji in your new folder!

 ## Common Errors